Quick overview

 The authority may invite the person concerned to comment on the matter.
 The person has the right to claim otherwise, for example that he or she still lives in the flat, even if this is contrary to reality.
 In such a case, the notification authority evaluates the evidence of both parties and makes a decision.
 Sometimes there is a local inquiry, where a member of staff visits the property to check whether the person is living there.

-If the application is found to be justified, the authority will issue a decision cancelling the person’s permanent residence.
-The person is then registered at the so-called official address.
+If the application is found to be justified, the authority will issue a decision revoking the person’s permanent residence.
+The person is then registered at what is known as the official address.
 This is usually the seat of the municipal authority at the place of last residence.
 This means that the address of the office appears on the identity card and in the population register instead of the original address.

 In practical terms, this can have unpleasant consequences for the person concerned, for example when dealing with documents, benefits or court proceedings.
 For you as the claimant, it means that the person is no longer registered at your address and you no longer face potential administrative complications.

 If the authority rejects the application, you can appeal against the decision.
-In such a case, it pays to have well prepared evidence and, if necessary, to use the help of a lawyer.
+In such a case, it pays to have well prepared evidence and, if necessary, the assistance of a lawyer.

 When is permanent residence revoked?